CRMSS Tutors

 Back to topI Fagiolini, The Sixteen, Tenebrae, The Dunedin Consort

-Matthew Long will be a tutor at: CRMSS Ontario 2023
+Matt will be a tutor at: CRMSS Ontario 2024

 Matthew has appeared as a soloist with many UK based ensembles, including The OAE, The English Concert, The Hanover Band, The Dunedin Consort, The Bournemouth Symphony Orchestra and the LPO.
 Highlights have included Bach, St. Matthew Passion for the Boston Handel and Haydn Society; Britten, War Requiem for Jonathan Willcocks in Salisbury Cathedral.
 In 2017 he performed the title role in Monteverdi's Orfeo to critical acclaim in a series of semi-staged productions in Norway and the UK with I Fagiolini.
 Further performances are planned in York and London in 2019.
 In December 2017, Matthew sang the Evangelist for three concerts of Bach's, Christmas Oratorio with the Danish Radio Choir in Copenhagen.
 He is increasingly known as a Monteverdi specialist, regularly performing the 1610 Vespers, most notably for the national youth choirs of Great Britain at the Albert Hall, London and at the Osaka Jo hall, Japan with the Berlin RIAS Kammerchor.
 He appears as tenor soloist on the Dunedin Consort's 2017 recording of the same piece.